 Examine yourself and be honest with why you are encouraging forgiveness.

-The abuse might be their friend and is ‘nice’ therefore, they struggle to listen impartially and hold the perpetrator to account.
+The abuser might be their friend and is ‘nice’ therefore, they struggle to listen impartially and hold the perpetrator to account.

 You fail Christ